The Achieving a Better Life Experience (ABLE) Act

 The federal Achieving a Better Life Experience (ABLE) Act was signed it into law by President Obama on December 19, 2014.
 The ABLE Act changes the tax code to allow for tax-advantaged savings accounts for qualified individuals with disabilities to save for certain expenses, such as education and transportation.
 If properly managed, funds in an ABLE account will not jeopardize eligibility for critical federal benefits like Social Security and Medicaid.

 Minnesota has joined a consortium with eight other states to create and operate an ABLE Act program.
-The consortium is beneficial because it allows the states to pool resources together and may be able to operate the program at a lower cost.
+The consortium is beneficial because it allows the states to pool resources together which may cause the operate the program at a lower cost.
 The consortium is currently seeking public bids for investment services, record keeping and marketing services.
 The consortium is hoping to launch the program in the fall of 2016.

 Before the program is ready, the consortium must take care of a number of details.
 These include finalizing a contract with an ABLE plan vendor, drafting appropriate legal documents; and ensuring that the multi-state program complies with federal securities laws and regulations.
 The Minnesota Department of Human Services (DHS) is also working to determine how the income drawn from ABLE accounts will affect eligibility for programs and services provided by the DHS and other state agencies.

 So far, seven states have launched their ABLE Act programs:

 Qualified individuals from any state may open accounts with any of the above programs, except for Florida’s, which is only available to Florida residents.